LocalEpi/LEMMA/README.md

 # Installation:

 1) Install RStudio. (https://rstudio.com/products/rstudio/download/#download)
 2) Create a folder to store your LEMMA inputs and outputs.
-For example, you created a folder "MyFolder" within Documents.
+For example, create a folder "MyFolder" within Documents.
 3) Copy and paste these lines into the RStudio console, one at a time:
 ```{r}
 install.packages("remotes")